-Following the collapse of the Soviet Union in 1991, Maestro Rostropovich and Galina Vishnevskaya founded the Vishnevskaya-Rostropovich Foundation to improve the deplorable state of children’s health care in Russia and other countries of the fomer Soviet Union.
-The RVF conducts sustainable public health programs that focus on vaccination, elimination of intestinal parasites, and screening and prevention of vertically transmitted disease.
-These programs have benefited nearly 20 million children, adolescents, women of childbearing age and at-risk health care workers.
+Following the collapse of the Soviet Union in 1991, Maestro Rostropovich and Galina Vishnevskaya founded the Vishnevskaya-Rostropovich Foundation to improve the deplorable state of children’s health care in Russia and other countries of the former Soviet Union.
+RVF conducts sustainable public health programs that have benefited nearly 20 million children, adolescents, women of childbearing age and at-risk health care workers.

 Galina Vishnevskaya was internationally recognized as one of the world’s great sopranos.
 After starting her career at the age of 17 at the Leningrad State Operetta Theater, Mme Vishnevskaya was a leading diva at the Bolshoi Theater.
 She sang the great soprano roles in all of the major opera houses of the world.
 Galina Vishnevskaya was a Chevalier of France’s Legion of Honor and was awarded the title of People’s Artist of the USSR as well as the Order of Lenin.
 After leaving the stage, in addition to her work with RVF on behalf of children, Mme.
 Vishnevskaya founded an opera school in Moscow.
 Galina Vishnevskaya died on December 11, 2012 in Moscow.